shan-weiqiang/shan-weiqiang.github.io/_posts/2026-01-02-computer-graphics-software-stack.md

 Popular examples include Qt, GTK, WPF, Cocoa, and web frameworks like React/Vue.

+### Web Browsers as a Special UI Framework

+Web browsers represent a unique and important category of UI frameworks.
+They function as a complete UI framework stack with distinctive characteristics:

+#### Declarative Markup Language
+- **HTML (HyperText Markup Language)**: A declarative language for defining UI structure and components.
+Instead of imperatively creating UI objects through API calls, developers describe the desired UI structure using markup tags.
+- **CSS (Cascading Style Sheets)**: A declarative styling language that separates presentation from structure.
+CSS defines how HTML elements should be visually rendered.

+#### Browser Architecture
+A web browser contains multiple integrated subsystems that together form a complete UI framework:

+1. **HTML/CSS Parser**: Interprets declarative markup and stylesheets
+2. **Layout Engine** (also called Rendering Engine):
+   - Converts HTML/CSS into a render tree
+   - Calculates layout and positioning (flow, flexbox, grid, etc.)
+   - Examples: Blink (Chrome), Gecko (Firefox), WebKit (Safari)
+3. **Graphics Rendering**: Uses graphics libraries (often Skia, Cairo) to render the layout
+4. **JavaScript Engine**: Provides interactivity and dynamic behavior (V8, SpiderMonkey, JavaScriptCore)
+5. **Event System**: Handles DOM events, user interactions, and browser events

+#### Unique Characteristics

+**Declarative vs Imperative**: Unlike traditional UI frameworks where you imperatively create and configure components through code (e.g., `button = new Button(); button.setText("Click");`), web uses declarative markup (`<button>Click</button>`) that the browser interprets and renders.

+**Separation of Concerns**: HTML defines structure, CSS defines presentation, and JavaScript defines behavior.
+This separation is more explicit than in many traditional frameworks.

+**Sandboxed Environment**: Web applications run in a sandboxed environment with security restrictions, unlike native applications that have direct OS access.

+**Cross-Platform**: The same HTML/CSS/JavaScript code can run on different operating systems, with the browser handling OS-specific differences.

+#### The Rendering Pipeline in Browsers

+When a web page loads:
+1. **Browser** receives HTML/CSS/JavaScript from the web server
+2. **Parser** builds the Document Object Model (DOM) and CSS Object Model (CSSOM)
+3. **Layout Engine** combines DOM and CSSOM into a render tree
+4. **Layout Engine** calculates layout (positions, sizes)
+5. **Graphics Library** (within browser) paints the pixels
+6. **Browser** presents the rendered content in its window (which the OS manages)

+The browser itself is the **application** that uses the OS windowing system, but internally it functions as a **UI framework** that interprets HTML/CSS and renders components.
+Modern web frameworks like React, Vue, or Angular are **application frameworks** that run on top of the browser's UI framework, providing higher-level abstractions for building complex web applications.

 ## Layer 4: Graphics Library Layer

 Graphics libraries perform the actual rendering work: